 Contract: Full Time (Subject to Funding)

-Employed and managed by Speke Children’s Environment Committee, this is a permanent position that is offered subject to grant aid funding and satisfactory annual review.
-Speke Children’s Environment Committee is a registered charitable organisation, which provides the only permanent supervised play facility for this part of the city.
+This is a permanent position subject to grant aid funding and will be employed and managed by Speke Children’s Environment Association.
+Speke Children’s Environment Association is a registered charitable organisation, which provides the only permanent free supervised play facility for this part of the city.

 The primary purpose of this post will be:

 - To assist in providing a safe, caring and stimulating adventure play environment for school age children

 - To enable their social, physical, intellectual, creative and emotional development.

 - To work directly with children to assist them to avail themselves of the widest possible range of play opportunities.

 - To maintain the role of Senior Play Worker providing a front of house service.

 - To support the Management Committee in managing the centre, it’s finances and the wider administration of the Charity.